 external and internal constituents on complex, technical

-- Strong writing/editing skills w/ proven ability to distill
+- Strong writing and editing skills, and a proven ability to

 - Strategy driven, entrepreneurial self-starter capable of

 thinking creatively, taking initiative, and working independently,

 while enjoying working collaboratively and knowing when to seek

 - Language skills (Spanish or French) strongly preferred.

 - Must be authorized to work in the United States.

 - Travel expectations: 15-20%

 Applications are accepted on a rolling basis.
 Candidates are